-- Recognition - We recognise and celebrate effort not just achievement and examples of our rewards and reinforcements include praise, 'Star of the Week,' days out, unexpected rewards, golden time, certificates.
+- Recognition We recognise and celebrate effort not just achievement and examples of our rewards and reinforcements include praise, days out, unexpected rewards, golden time, certificates.
 Achievements will be shared with the wider community, such as parents/carers.
 Rewards are never taken away from a student once they have been earned for the intention of providing a sanction.
-The use of food as rewards will not be relied upon. - Rankings Reward systems will not be on public display as we recognise this could be shaming and demotivating for some young people. - Unfair incentives we have eliminated unfair school incentives, such as attendance awards, as we know neurodivergent young people will have difficult days when they will struggle to attend school and they should not be penalised. - Use of monetary rewards Money will not be used as an incentive for good behaviour.
+The use of food as rewards will not be relied upon. - Rankings Reward systems will not be on public display as we recognise this could be shaming and demotivating for some young people. - Unfair incentives we have eliminated unfair school incentives, such as attendance awards, as we know neurodivergent young people will have difficult days when they struggle to attend school and they should be penalised. - Use of monetary rewards Money will not be used as an incentive for good behaviour.

-9.0 PRESCRIBED MEDICATION - Staff must be familiar with the Medication Policy for schools supported, in line with our legal responsibilities.
+9.0 PRESCRIBED MEDICATION - Staff must be familiar with the Medication Policy for schools

+Children and young people within our settings may take prescribed medication.
+We will work in collaboration with the prescribing professional and those supporting the young person to ensure their needs are well supported, in line with our legal responsibilities.
 We will support and monitor the impact of this medication.
-Attendance at school is not dependent on a student taking their medication.
+Attendance at school is not dependent on a pupil's taking their medication.
 We will also support young people in their informed consent around medication.